naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 ```

 ### Lifecycle Methods
-1. **Mounting :** when an instance of a components is beging created and insearted into the `DOM`.
+1. **Mounting :** when an instance of a components is begins created and inserted into the `DOM`.

-2. **Updateing :** when a component is beging `re-rendered` as a result of changes to either its props or state.
+2. **Updating :** when a component is begins `re-rendered` as a result of changes to either its props or state.

-3. **Unmounting :** When a Component is beging removed from the `DOM`.
+3. **Unmounting :** When a Component is begins removed from the `DOM`.

-4. **Error handling :** When there is an error during rendering, in a lifecycle method, or in the contructor of any child component.
+4. **Error handling :** When there is an error during rendering, in a lifecycle method, or in the contractor of any child component.

 ### Fragment